Gmail Storage Full? Free Up Gigabytes in 10 Minutes (2026 Guide)

 older_than:2y has:attachment— Even older filesolder_than:6m has:attachment larger:5mb— Recent but large

-How to Delete in Bulk
+How to delete in bulk

 - Run the search